 This annual tree lighting ceremony kicks off each Christmas season in Portland.
-The family-friendly event, which includes the lighting of the huge 75-foot Christmas tree as well as a fun holiday sing-a-long, is held the day after Thanksgiving each year at Portland's Courthouse Square.
-On its 34th anniversary, the Douglas fir tree will be decorated with more than 14,000 colorful lights and will stand tall until well after the holiday season ends.
+The family-friendly event, which includes the lighting of the huge 75-foot Christmas tree as well as a fun holiday sing-a-long, is held the day after Thanksgiving each year at Portland's Courthouse Square at 5:30 p.m.
+The Douglas fir tree will be decorated with more than 14,000 colorful lights and will stand tall until well after the holiday season ends.

 During the holiday season, the Oregon Zoo becomes a Christmas wonderland of decorations and more than a million colorful lights.
 From the day after Thanksgiving until just after the New Year, you and your family can stroll the zoo paths, and see exciting animal-themed displays of light and motion.
 You will also have a chance to sip hot chocolate and snack on tasty treats, as well as enjoy live music and other festive performances.
 To take it all in, ride the lighted train, jump on the carousel, or taste a variety of meals from Portland's famous food carts.

 Portland's Christmas Ship Parade is an annual event held on the Columbia and Willamette rivers.
 The parade includes an average of 50 to 60 boats, all decked out in holiday lights.
 The parade can be viewed from a number of different public parks, bridges, and other locations throughout the city.
 You can also visit a Meet and Greet at Tom McCall Park and see the boats, the folks who sail them, and Santa up close.
 The parade takes place for several weeks in December.